 Duplicate donation receipts must be kept for 2 years from the end of the calendar year in which the donation was made.
 For example, for a donation made April 1, 2010, a copy of the receipt must be kept until December 31, 2012.
 Other records must be kept longer.
 To learn more, consult the section on books and records on CRA’s website.

-Rules 7 - File an Annual Information Return
+Rule 7: File an Annual Information Return (Form)

-The form is called a "T-3010".
-It is mailed to charities, but can also be downloaded from CRA's website, filled out electronically and saved as you work through it.
+The form, called a “T3010”, is mailed to charities, but can also be downloaded from CRA’s website, filled out electronically and saved as you work through it.

 The return must be filed within 6 months after the end of the charity’s fiscal period.
 A fiscal period is the 12 months (for incorporated charities, this can be up to 53 weeks) covered by the organization’s financial statements.
 For example, if a charity’s fiscal period runs from April 1st to March 31, it must file an information return by September 30.